 List the positive and negative impacts that the technology alternatives will have on the environment.
 POSITIVE NEGATIVE Reduced water demand on municipal supply with rainwater tanks, duel flush toilets and low flow shower heads.
 Reduced income generation potential for Municipality when renewable energy devices are implemented.
 Reduced electricity demand on municipal supply with use of alternatives such as solar or heat pumps/gas geysers.
 Reduced income generation potential for Municipality when rainwater harvesting replaces municipal water supply.
-Operational alternatives to avoid negative impacts, mitigate unavoidable negative impacts and maximise positive impacts.
+Conservancy tank is an acceptable option for handling sewage throughout Tergniet.
+It does not result in odours and requires no mechanical maintenance.
+Expensive to pump out on a long-term basis.
+The Applicant however does not anticipate achieving occupation before June 2023 therefore it is unlikely to implement this interim option.
+1.5.
+Operational alternatives to avoid nego impacts and maximise positive impacts ative impacts, mitigate unavoidable negative s.
 Provide a description of the preferred operational alternative.